Corporation for Public Broadcasting: Objectivity and balance concerns in the 2000s

-The Public Broadcasting Act of 1967 requires the CPB to operate with a "strict adherence to objectivity and balance in all programs or series of programs of a controversial nature".
-It also requires it to regularly review national programming for objectivity and balance, and to report on "its efforts to address concerns about objectivity and balance".
+The Public Broadcasting Act of 1967 required the CPB to operate with a "strict adherence to objectivity and balance in all programs or series of programs of a controversial nature".
+It also required it to regularly review national programming for objectivity and balance, and to report on "its efforts to address concerns about objectivity and balance".
 In 2004 and 2005, people from PBS and NPR complained that the CPB was starting to push a conservative agenda.
 Board members replied that they were merely seeking balance.

-Kenneth Tomlinson, chair of the CPB board from September 2003 until September 2005, angered PBS and NPR supporters by unilaterally commissioning a conservative colleague to conduct a study of alleged bias in the PBS show NOW with Bill Moyers, and by appointing two conservatives as CPB Ombudsmen.
+In 2005, Kenneth Tomlinson, then chair of the CPB board, and himself a Republican, unilaterally commissioned a conservative consultant, hired without the knowledge of the CPB board, to conduct a study of alleged bias in NPR and PBS shows including The Tavis Smiley Show and The Diane Rehm Show, NOW with Bill Moyers, and Tucker Carlson: Unfiltered.
+CBP declined to release the report, but according to documents obtained by PBS, the consultant graded the shows and their various guests both on their political ideology and "whether they explicitly supported policies of the Bush White House."
 On November 3, 2005, Tomlinson resigned from the board, prompted by a report of his tenure by the CPB Inspector General, Kenneth Konz, requested by Democrats in the U.S. House of Representatives.
 The report stated:

 We found evidence that the Corporation for Public Broadcasting (CPB) former Chairman violated statutory provisions and the Director's Code of Ethics by dealing directly with one of the creators of a new public affairs program during negotiations with the Public Broadcasting Service (PBS) and the CPB over creating the show.
 Our review also found evidence that suggests "political tests" were a major criteria [sic] used by the former Chairman in recruiting a President/Chief Executive Officer (CEO) for CPB, which violated statutory prohibitions against such practices.

-Threat to funding in 2023
+Attempts to eliminate from 2011 to 2023

+In 2011, Paul Ryan's The Path to Prosperity budget passed in the House of Representatives, which would have completely eliminated the CPB.
+After Senate reconciliation, CPB funding was restored, although a 49-year-old grant program for public television, the Public Telecommunications Facilities Program, was eliminated, and a one-time recession payment to CPB was not renewed.

+In 2017, the first Trump administration again attempted to eliminate the CPB.
+In 2019 and again in 2020, Trump attempted to cut CPB funding by more than 90%.
+Neither of these threats survived Congressional review.

 In July 2023, the appropriations bill for FY 2024 included no money for CPB when it passed out of the US House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies.
 However, the corresponding bill considered by the Senate Appropriations Committee planned to continue funding for the CPB, though at 7 percent less than what President Biden requested.